sungnga/jbook-cli-app/README.md

   - dispatches the BUNDLE_START action with a payload of cellId
   - starts the bundling process: asynchronously calling the bundle() function with the given input.
 Stores the bundle result in result variable
   - then dispatches the BUNDLE_COMPLETE action with a payload of cellId and bundle object which has the result code and err properties
-- Because we are dispatching two actions from one action creator and because we're having asynchronous code (bundling process is asynchronous), we're going to make use of Redux thunk.
+- Because we are dispatching two actions from one action creator and because we're having asynchronous code (bundling process is asynchronous), we're going to make use of Redux thunk

+### Wiring up to React
+- Now we can wire up the bundles state in Redux store to our CodeCell component
+- In the CodeCell component:
+  - We no longer need the code and err states anymore.
+Now the output code and the err value is going to be stored in Redux store.
+Also, we are no longer doing the bundling inside of this component.
+Instead, we call the createBundle() function to do the bundling
+  - Call useTypedSelector() hook to access the Redux store and we specifically want to access the bundles state and look up for a particular bundle based on the given cell.id.
+Remember that there could be many bundles being process and each bundle has a cellId attached to it
+  - For rendering the Preview component, it now gets the code props from `bundle.code` and the err props from `bundle.err`.
+The bundle.code contains the bundled code to be executed by the Preview component and display on the preview window.
+If there's an error in `bundle.err`, it will display the error message instead